-What about a general email that has been addressed to a large group for informational purposes??
-As far as informative mass emails, a reply is not expected unless it is specifically stated otherwise that the Sender wants to hear from all involved.Then reply only to the Sender (Not Reply to All).
-For mass emails, if you want to solicit replies from everyone you send to, simply include a statement to that effect.
+What about a general email that has been addressed to a large group for informational purposes?
+As far as informative mass emails, a reply is not expected unless you do expressly state otherwise.

 For mass mailings, if you’re going to solicit replies from everyone you send to, include a statement to that effect.
 Better yet, send the original email to your email address and note all those email addresses in the BCc: field.
 This prevents unnecessary emails from the entire list by recipients hitting Reply to All while protecting their privacy from your contacts that others do not know.

 If you are met with silence even after asking, a quick follow-up in a day or two will suffice.
 Still no reply?
 Pick up the phone, or maybe it is time to take a hint.